icann/icann-rdap/docs/rdap-srv/installation.md

 For macOS and Windows, the native TLS libraries are used, and there are no steps needed to install them.

+To build and install the binaries in the Rust executable path: `cargo install icann-rdap-srv`.

 ## Compiling from Source

 If you have [Rust](https://www.rust-lang.org/) installed on your system, then compiling from source is